WP-API/docs/using-the-rest-api/backbone-javascript-client.md

 });
 ```

 If you add custom endpoints to the API they will also become available as models/collections.
 For example, you will get new models and collections when you [add REST API support to your custom post type](https://developer.wordpress.org/rest-api/extending-the-rest-api/adding-rest-api-support-for-custom-content-types/).
+To access custom endpoints created, use the item's JSON endpoint name as CamelCase; for example if the item is found at the JSON path of /wp-json/wp/v2/my-custom-post, it can be accessed via the api at wp.api.collections.MyCustomPost.
 Note: Because the schema is stored in the user's session cache to avoid re-fetching, you may need to open a new tab to get a new read of the Schema.

 ```js
 // Extend wp.api.models.Post and wp.api.collections.Posts to load a custom post type